rachelanna4/up-and-away/README.md

 ### Run Game

-To run the game on your local machine, run the following command in the terminal:
+To run the game in local development mode, run the following command in the terminal:

 `npm start`